Glendale Jaw Injury (TMJ) Lawyer

 Representing Glendale Jaw Injury Victims

 A temporomandibular joint (TMJ) is located on each side of your face.
 It functions like a sliding hinge, connecting the jawbone to the skull.
 TMJ and other jaw injuries caused by trauma can be both painful and long-lasting.
-If you have suffered TMJ or a jaw injury in an accident caused by someone else’s negligence, it is in your best interests to consult with an experienced Glendale car accident injury attorney regarding legal action to recover compensation.
+If you have suffered TMJ or a jaw injury in an accident caused by someone else’s negligence, it is in your best interests to consult with an experienced Glendale personal injury attorney regarding legal action to recover compensation.

 What Are the Common Causes of TMJ or Jaw Injuries?